leandro-dev/contasdolar/Readme.md

 - I really wanted to make this project to compile for iOS as well, but there is a big problem: I don't own a Mac.
 - I've attempted to use Bitrise in order to generate iOS builds, but it failed, was too complicated to investigate/solve.
 - This is still on backlog, if I can manage to have access to a Mac in order to fix the build I will work on this.
 Any external help is always welcome.
 - My next attempt will be using the plugin "Code with me" and asking a friends help.
-This is on backlog already.

 ### IDE issues